backstage/backstage/packages/core-plugin-api/api-report.md

   getProfile(options?: AuthRequestOptions): Promise<ProfileInfo | undefined>;
 };

-// Warning: (ae-missing-release-tag) "RoutableAnalyticsDomain" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export type RoutableAnalyticsDomain = {
-  pluginId: string;
-  routeRef: string;
-  componentName: string;
-};

 // Warning: (ae-missing-release-tag) "RouteOptions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)